aascode/GM-TCNet/README.md

 # **_Note_**

 We apologize for any inconvenience caused by some errors in the publication process.
-If you would like to read or follow our work, you can view it on arxiv or researchgate, or find the correct version of our paper on the GitHub or [arxiv](https://arxiv.org/abs/2210.15834), named `GM-TCN_preprint.pdf`.
+If you would like to read or follow our work, you can view it on arxiv or researchgate, or find the correct version of our paper on the GitHub named `GM-TCN_preprint.pdf` or [arxiv](https://arxiv.org/abs/2210.15834).
 If you have any questions, please feel free to contact me through **jiaxin-ye@foxmail.com**, and I will be honored to answer your questions.
 Best wishes from JX Ye.

 # Introduction